domsteinbach/gossembrot-portal/README.md

 - Run `npm run db:build ` to rebuild the database and import (see above) for local development or rebuild the whole project for static hosting e.g. with `npm run build:static:apache` (see above)
 - commit and push the changes to the main branch (auto deployed to github pages)

-## B. Dynamic: Build & host alongside a mysql database and the node.js server as api (see section 2. below for building/serving without a mysql database)
+## B. Dynamic: Build & host alongside a mysql database and a node.js server as api

-### 1.) local development with a mysql database and node.js server as api
+### 1.) local development

 ### Prerequisites
 - Make sure you have a local mysql database running on localhost:3306